Creating a Review Center queue

 Creating a queue template

 Templates are unassigned queues that can be used as the basis for building other queues quickly.
-The Is Template field should always be toggled to On for templates.
+Queue templates can also be saved as part of your workspace template.

 Most fields which are required for queues, such as the Review Field, are not required for a template.
 This enables you to create generalized templates ahead of time and leave those decisions to the queue creator.